Daemonite/material/docs/4.6/material/tabs.md

 ### Tabs with top icon

 You can also use a **Top icon** for your tabs titles.
-Just add a `flex-column` class to your `nav-link` element so elements will align vertically.
+Just add a `.flex-column` class to your `.nav-link` element so elements will align vertically.

 <div class="bd-example bd-example-tabs">
   <ul class="nav nav-justified nav-tabs" id="justifiedTabVertical" role="tablist">